Can the Government Help If I Can’t Pay My Mortgage?

 If you are entitled to SMI the government will pay the mortgage interest for you on the first £200,000 of your outstanding mortgage.
 This will only continue whilst you cannot afford your mortgage repayments.

-If you apply for an income-related benefit your eligibility for SMI will be automatically calculated and the interest of your mortgage will be paid until you stop receiving benefits.
+If you apply for an income-related benefit your eligibility for SMI will be automatically calculated and the interest payments of your mortgage will be paid until you stop receiving benefits.

 The money the government loans you to pay the mortgage interest is not free.
 You will need to pay the state back the amount they paid into your mortgage when you sell the property.
 You will also be charged 2.61% compound interest.
 Please note that the interest rate is subject to change.